Homeowner guide

 How many signatures are needed to remove an HOA board member?

 This varies by HOA bylaws and state law.
-Most require 10–25% of eligible voting members.
+Most require 10–25% of eligible voting members to sign a recall petition to trigger a special meeting.
 Florida requires 20% of voting interests for a recall petition.
-Check your specific bylaws for the threshold.
+California requires 5% (or 100 members, whichever is less) to call a special meeting.
+Always check your specific bylaws first.

 Can an HOA board member refuse to step down after a recall vote?

-No — a board member who loses a recall vote is legally required to vacate their position.
-If they refuse, the remaining board members can declare the position vacant.
-Courts will order removal if necessary.
+No — a board member who loses a properly conducted recall vote is legally required to vacate their position.
+If they refuse, the remaining board members can declare the position vacant and appoint a replacement.
+If the remaining board refuses to act, homeowners can obtain a court order compelling removal.
+Courts readily grant such orders when the recall process was properly followed.

 Can I be sued for organizing a recall?

-Organizing a recall using documented, factual information is generally protected.
-Making false statements about a board member could expose you to defamation claims.
-Stick to documented facts and consult an attorney if you receive legal threats.
+Organizing a recall using documented, factual information is generally protected activity.
+Sharing accurate documented facts about board member misconduct — even publicly — is not defamation.
+However, making false statements of fact about a board member could expose you to defamation claims.
+Stick to documented facts, cite specific incidents with dates, and consult an attorney if you receive legal threats from a board member.

 What if the HOA board ignores the recall petition?